Benbrook Lake: Flooding and operational history

-Flooding in May 1949 claimed eleven lives in Fort Worth and cost $11 million to local businesses, as construction for the dam was beginning.
-During a spring 1957 flood, the new lake and the downtown floodway prevented $9.3 million in damages, almost recouping the original construction costs of the lake.
+Flooding in May 1949 claimed eleven lives in Fort Worth and cost $11 million to local businesses as construction for the dam was beginning.
+During a spring 1957 flood, the new lake and the downtown flood way prevented $9.3 million in damages, almost recouping the original construction costs of the lake.
 During this flood, the lake filled to its 694 ft conservation level for the first time on May 12, 1957; the spillway elevation of 710 was reached on May 26 that year, with a record pool of 713.35 on June 6, 1957.
-This elevation was a record that lasted thirty-two years, but was then surpassed twice in an eleven-month period from June 1989 to May 1990.
+This elevation was a record that lasted thirty two years, but it was surpassed twice in an eleven month period from June 1989 to May 1990.
 The current record pool level is 717.5 ft above sea level and occurred on May 3, 1990.
-Flood damages prevented by Benbrook Lake from 1989 through 1991 have pushed the total savings for the life of the lake to over one billion dollars.
+Flood damages prevented by Benbrook Lake from 1989 through 1991 have pushed the total savings for the life of the lake to more than one billion dollars.
 When holding floodwaters, the lake pool rises above the normal elevation of 694 ft.
 This often requires closing of park roads and other facilities for extended periods.

 Design engineers for Lake Benbrook estimated that the lake would rise as high as the 710 ft spillway elevation only about every forty years, and elevations of 715 ft or greater would be reached only once every one hundred years.
 These estimates show how unusual and remarkable were the flood events of 717 ft in May 1989, 718 ft in May 1990, and 713 ft in December 1991.

 Flooding History at Benbrook Lake

-The idea of a flood control reservoir like Benbrook Lake, is that floodwaters from heavy rains are retained above the dam.
-This reduces river flows downstream of the dam, and so prevents property damage and losses, but lake levels above the dam rise, and lands surrounding the lake are inundated.
+The idea of a flood control reservoir like Benbrook Lake is that floodwaters from heavy rains are retained above the dam.
+This reduces river flows downstream of the dam and therefore prevents property damage and losses; however, lake levels above the dam rise, and lands surrounding the lake are inundated.
 In other words, flooding is not eliminated, but its location is predetermined—it will be along the undeveloped lakeshore area upstream of the dam, rather than along the industrialized or populated downstream river valley.

 Water releases from Benbrook Lake are made primarily through a 13 ft gated conduit at the southeast end of the dam.
-When waters rise too quickly to be released by this method, then the lake may flow over the uncontrolled spillway at the northwest end of the dam.
+When waters rise too quickly to be released by this method, the lake may flow over the uncontrolled spillway at the northwest end of the dam.
 This spillway is a 500 ft concrete weir with a 50 ft, 14 ft notch in its center.
 As of 2005, there have only been five occasions on which the lake has been high enough for water to come over the spillway and through this notch.
-The lake has never been high enough to go over the entire width of the spillway, which is to be expected as the spillway was designed that this should happen only during a 100-year flood event.
+The lake has never been high enough to go over the entire width of the spillway, as it was designed that this should happen only during a 100-year flood event.